iturner72/book-notes/the_4-hour_work-week.md

 * 33 Ask for Forgiveness, Not Permission: Get good at being a troublemaker and saying sorry when you really screw up.

+### 3 Dodging Bullets
+* 41 Then, one day, in my bliss of envisioning how bad my future suffering would be, I hit upon a gem of an idea.
+It was surely a highlight of my "don't happy, be worry" phase: Why don't I decide exactly what my nightmare would bee--the worst thing that could possibly happen as a result of my trip?
+* 43 In other words, I was risking an unlikely and temporary 3 or 4 for a probable and permanent 9 or 10, and I could easily recover my baseline workaholic prison with a bit of extra work if I wanted to.
+* 46 Now that you've defined the nightmare, what are the more probable or definite positive outcomes, whether internal (confidence, self-esteem, etc.) or external?
+* 47 As I have heard said, a person's success in life can usually be measured by the number of uncomfortable conversations he or she is willing to have.
+* 47 It is equally important to measure the atrocious cost of inaction.
+If you don't pursue those things that excite you, where will you be in one year, five years, and ten years?